-Editor’s note: I love hearing other points of view so we’re introducing a new series where we meet other expats, immigrants, and locals who are Living in France.
+Editor’s note: I love hearing other points of view so we’re meeting other expats, immigrants, and locals who are Living in France.
 Enjoy!

 It’s not easy raising bilingual children outside of your “home” country.
 Do the children automatically become multlingual?
 Will they speak multiple languages effortlessly?
 How do you raise a Multicultural Child?